Four ways to get ahead of ear rots and mycotoxins

 2. What causes ear rots?

 Ear rots are fungal diseases and each ear rot is caused by a different fungus.
 All ear rot fungi infect ears during silking and grain fill, but environmental conditions that favor each ear rot vary.
 For example, hot, dry conditions at silking favor Aspergillus ear rot, but wet conditions during and after silking favor Diplodia and Gibberella ear rots.
-Anything that damages corn kernels, such as insect feeding, bird damage or hail, can also increase risk of ear rot development.
+Anything that damages corn kernels, such as insect feeding, bird damage, or hail, can also increase ear rot risk.
 The Crop Protection Network (CPN) publication Ear Rots CPN-2001 describes the environments conducive to ear rot development based on the fungi involved, and the crop production practices that increase risk of ear rot development.

 3. What are mycotoxins?